 Trolling

-When walleye are scattered, suspended, or you need to cover water and find fish, trolling is unbeatable.
+When walleye are scattered, suspended, or you need to cover water and find fish, trolling to cover water is unbeatable.

 Walleye by the Season